Kalyani Sen

 Kalyani Sen (born c.
 1917), was Second Officer of the Women’s Royal Indian Naval Service (WRINS), a section of the Women's Auxiliary Corps (India) WAC(I).
-In 1945, she became the first Indian service woman to visit the UK.
+In 1945, she became the first Indian servicewoman to visit the UK.

 Sen was the daughter of the principal of the Mayo Arts College, Lahore.
 In 1938 she gained a masters in English literature from the Punjab University before commencing studies for a masters in political science.
 As a student she performed in theatre and at one time played Ophelia in the play Hamlet, at a time when Indian women did not typically act on stage.
 Her success on stage led to her being sought out for cinema.
 In 1938, while a student at Punjab University, at a session of the All-India Inter-University Debate, she was announced as the best speaker after she spoke against the proposal that India should not contribute to future wars.
 That debate won her the gold medal and Punjab University the Sir Ashutosh Mukherjee trophy.

 In 1943, during the Second World War, Sen joined the WAC(I).
 The following year she received the King's commission as Second Officer.

 Early life and education

 Kalyani Sen (née Gupta), affectionately known as 'Babli', was born around 1917, the only daughter of S. N. Gupta, an artist and the principal of the Mayo Arts College, Lahore, and Mrs. Gupta, who later became a chief commander for the Women's Auxiliary Corps (India) WAC(I).
 Her grandfather was the journalist Nagendranath Gupta.
 She studied at Kinnaird College and Government College, both in Lahore.
-At the 13th annual exhibition of the Punjab Fine Arts Society in 1935, she was listed one of the prize winners.
+At the 13th annual exhibition of the Punjab Fine Arts Society in 1935, she was listed as one of the prize winners.
 At Government College, she performed in open air theatre, and played Ophelia in the play Hamlet, at a time when Indian women did not typically act on stage.
 Her success on stage led to her being sought out for cinema in then Calcutta.

 In 1938, she gained a masters in English literature from the Punjab University before commencing studies for a masters in political science.
 There, she took part in debates including arguing against the notion that "sport is not in the domain of women."
-In the same year at a session of the All-India Inter-University Debate, organised by the Calcutta University Law College union, she was announced as the best speaker after she spoke against the proposal "That India should be no party to future wars."
-That debate won her the gold medal and Punjab University the Sir Ashutosh Mukherjee trophy.
+In the same year, at a session of the All-India Inter-University Debate, organised by the Calcutta University Law College union, she was announced as the best speaker after she spoke against the proposal "That India should be no party to future wars."
+That debate won her the gold medal, and resulted in the Sir Ashutosh Mukherjee trophy going to Punjab University.